-While we have a few days off during the holidays, now is as good of a time as any to clean out your closet and start the new year fresh!
+It’s spring and now is as good of a time as any to clean out your closet and start the season fresh!
 Here are some easy tips for cleaning out your closet.

 But here’s why it’s worth it — when your closet has pieces you actually wear, and actually love, getting dressed becomes so much easier.
 It’s time to get all of those pieces out that don’t serve you, don’t fit you, don’t fit your lifestyle, or have run their course.

 Here’s a fun video, sharing my closet clean out and some tips for cleaning out yours.

 5 TIPS FOR CLEANING OUT YOUR CLOSET

 Taking everything out of the closet is the best way to take inventory on what you actually have stashed in there, and makes it easier to put back in an orderly way.

 PRO TIP: Usually I work in sections to keep things a little more in control.
 I clean out my entire pants drawer, organize, sort, put away.
 Then I move to my sweaters and do the same.
 Then on to shoes, etc.

 2. Sort items into four piles.

 Every item should go in one of these four piles.
 This keeps things as organized as possible.